hideharunagakura/adbtool-for-mac/README.md

-# adb Tools for Mac
+# adb tools for Mac

 A simple script using adb for Mac.